spokestack/spokestack-python/README.md

 pipeline.run()
 ```

+Now that the pipeline is running, it becomes important to access the results from processes at certain events.
+For example, when speech is recognized there is a `recognize` event.
+These events allow code to be executed outside the pipeline in response.
+The process of registering a response is done with a pipeline callback, which we will cover in the next section.

 #### Pipeline Callbacks

 Pipeline callbacks allow additional code to be executed when a speech event is detected.
 For example, we can print when the pipeline is activated by registering a function with the `pipeline.event` decorator.